yatiris/yatiris.github.io/about.md

 We are settled in Tandil, a beautiful city located about 350 km away from Buenos Aires, Argentina.
 The name of the city comes from a combination of the Mapuche aborigin words "Than" or "Thav" ("falling) and "lil" ("rock).
 The name refers to the ["Moving Stone"](https://en.wikipedia.org/wiki/Piedra_Movediza) (["Piedra Movediza"](https://es.wikipedia.org/wiki/Piedra_movediza_de_Tandil) in Spanish), a big boulder naturally located at the edge of a clift, almost in perfect balance, until its fall back in 1912.

-Our laboratory is located within the University Campus of UNICEN, at the facilities of PLADEMA Institute.
+Our laboratory is located within the University Campus of UNICEN, at the facilities of [PLADEMA Institute](http://www.pladema.net).
 Our offices are in a brand new building inaugurated in 2017.
+You can easily find us in [Google Maps](https://goo.gl/maps/4uDyPWATFNGYrEMSA).

 #### Lab Members